Palexer/vocabulary-trainer/README.md

 - Download the .dmg file from the [releases section](https://github.com/Palexer/vocabulary-trainer/releases) and open it.
 You can now drag the application into your applications folder and execute it.

+**Info:** On Windows and macOS you might see a window, that tells you, that the operatig system doesn't trust the application or that the application is not signed.
+You can safely ignore that and click on something like "open anyway".
+On Windows, click on "more info" and continue anyway.

 ## Usage

 In order to use the Vocabulary Trainer you need a correctly formatted .json-file.
 You can see how to create one down below.